Yves Lambert Trio

 Friday, March 17 at 7:30 pm

 Celebrate St Patrick’s day with free beer tasting!

 Over time, Yves Lambert has become a veritable patriarch of the revival of Quebec’s musical roots.
 His very personal manner of linking the relevance of his words with anecdotes and his concerns contribute to his great propensity for interpretation.

-Since 2010 Yves Lambert has presented a trio with a new sound that offers unusual brilliance and a distinctive personality.
+Quebec’s distinct musical style developed over four centuries around the kitchen hearths and in the dance halls of the province.
+Descendants of the early French immigrants passed down French songs and stories, slowly incorporating influences from their Irish and Scots neighbors to create a uniquely Quebecois musical culture.
 The Yves Lambert Trio with Olivier Rondeau and Tommy Gauthier shows with verve how traditional local music continually reinvents itself in the modern context.
 “We play as a trio, but sound like a big orchestra,” says Yves Lambert (vocals, accordions, harmonica, jaw harp, and percussion).
-Despite there being only three musicians, nothing of the sound is lost.
 The three multi-instrumentalists multiply the decibels as though there were many more than three members.